veertuinc/anka-buildkite-plugin/README.md

     plugins:
       - veertuinc/anka#main:
           vm-name: 26.3-arm64
+          # Repeat mount-host-path on every step that runs inside the VM; clones are per job.
+          mount-host-path: "${BUILDKITE_BUILD_PATH}"
 ```

-This example runs two steps in sequence.
-The first step builds and mounts the build path from the host to the VM (with cached files).
-The second step runs the tests.
+The first step runs the build with the host directory shared into the guest.
+The second runs tests in a **new** VM clone, so it needs the same `mount-host-path` (and options like `mount-guest-folder-name` / `guest-build-path`) if the tests rely on that share.

 Note: Use `key` on steps when using `depends_on`.